isabella232/lessonly.github.io/ruby-style-guide.md

       # More clear: uses floor to round the float down
       (progress.completed_percent * 100).floor
-- Too much method chaining is often a bad code smell of something is responsible for too much at once, but if do you happen to find yourself on the multi-line choo choo method chain train please chain responsibly with *leading* periods. e.g.
+- Too much method chaining is often a bad code smell that something is responsible for too much at once, but if do you happen to find yourself on the multi-line choo choo method chain train please chain responsibly with *leading* periods. e.g.

       # bad
       LatestProgress.where(user: manageable_users, lesson: company_lessons).